 Juicing of marijuana is one of the fastest growing niche that is revolutionizing the wellness ecosystem.
 As per juicing enthusiasts, taking marijuana while raw helps one to take in all the nutritional value of the plant.
 Notably, the cannabis leaf contains iron, calcium, vitamin K, antioxidants and fiber.
 Further, the presence of cannabinoids makes the cannabis leaf a kind of superfood.

-Raw cannabis juice is the purest form of the plant in that it does involve any chemical experiment to isolate elements like THC.
+Raw cannabis juice is the purest form of the plant in that it does involve any chemical experiment to isolate elements like Cannabidiolic acid (CBDA) which is present in a very high concentration.
 In particular, the only process that is involved in juicing is the mechanical breakdown of the leaf into an easily ingestible form.

 According to wellness experts, juiced cannabis has a great list of benefits to the user.
 Notably, the juice provides proteins, Omega fatty acids, and magnesium.
 Therefore, one is likely to avoid serious illnesses and also reducing the effects of disorders like dementia, Alzheimer’s and epilepsy.